 As people run down the sidewalks of busy city streets and exercise during peak pollution periods, an easy to implement feature is to send real-time alerts when pollution is too high for exercising.
 The alerts could also include suggestions on where the air is cleaner.

 But this can also be taken a step further: how about optimizing routes in real-time, and offering runners the healthiest workout, by indicating the “clean air route”?
 The possibilities are endless.

-Help runners plan when and where to go for a run
+2. Help runners plan when & where to go ahead of time

 People make time out of their busy schedule to go for a run.
 But if pollution is highest during their normal running time, it’s having an adverse effect on their health, and they know it.